 The USDA certifies that “that food borne pathogens and viruses, such as Salmonella, Campylobacter and the avian influenza virus, are destroyed when poultry is cooked to an internal temperature of 165°F.

 Depending on the piece of chicken you are cooking this does not necessarily mean that the juices inside of the chicken are going to be completely clear once it is at 165°F, which is the temperature when chicken is done.

 So why is it that you can have pink chicken even though you have cooked your chicken to the right temperature?
 Well, there are a couple of different explanations for this.

 So, Is It Safe If There is Pink Chicken Juice?

-That is where things start to get a little more tricky, there is no fixed temperature at which myoglobin starts to change colour.
+That is where things start to get a little more tricky, there is no fixed temperature at which myoglobin starts to change color.
 A few other factors come into play.

 When the meat has a high pH (low acidity) it takes a higher temperature to denature the myoglobin.
 This could be as high as 170 - 180°F in cuts such as the breast until you see the juices running clear.